clojurists-together/clojuriststogether.org/content/news/2019/august-2019-monthly-update.md

 With qualified operators I also further developed a syntax extension mechanism which allows for controlled extension of the pattern matching and/or substitution syntax.
 This will also be available from the `meander.epsilon` namespace as `defsyntax`.
 This macro allows new symbolic, syntax to be defined.

 With the syntax extension and definition mechanism in place, I was able to begin working on real documentation.
 Because the `defsyntax` macro compiles to code which emits a `defn`, which in turn compiles to code which emits a `def`, we can attach real meta data such as `:doc` and `:arglists` to the vars.
 So now, not only can we define operators via the provided extension mechanism, we can also document them.
-And thats exactly what I spent a good deal of time doing.
+And that's exactly what I spent a good deal of time doing.
 To date, I've fully documented all but two operators and I expect those will be documented during the week.

 Apart from the operator qualification and documentation efforts, Meanders epsilon branch also received several bug fixes to the improvement of the pattern matching compiler.
 Meanders Clojure spec definitions have also been given attention and mistakes preventing the use of instrumentation have now been corrected.